matloff/regtools/UnbalancedClasses.md

 > All of these sources recommend that you artificially equalize the class
-> counts in your data, via various kinds of resampling.
+> counts in your data, via various resampling methods.
 > Upon closer inspection, though, one sees that **this
 > is generally inadvisable, indeed harmful,** for several reasons: